 Works required to maintain the Flowerpot Skate Park are expected to lead to an overspend.
+In addition, the findings from the annual safety inspection of play equipment will result in expenditure on repairs in excess of the estimates.

 Water costs in the allotments are expected to exceed the estimates as a result of the dry weather conditions experienced.
-In addition, the cost of emptying toilets in the allotments is expected to exceed the estimates as a result of increased use.
+In addition, the cost of emptying toilets and maintenance in the allotments is expected to exceed the estimates as a result of increased use.